Professional Online IQ Test

 How does ACIS compare to professional IQ tests?

-ACIS emphasizes breadth, accessibility, and structured score reporting.
-With 20 subtests, it provides a broader online cognitive profile than many shorter internet tests.
+ACIS is not a replacement for a licensed, proctored professional IQ evaluation.
+It emphasizes breadth, accessibility, and structured score reporting; with 20 subtests, it provides a broader online cognitive profile than many shorter internet tests.
 Traditional professional assessments still offer in-person observation, clinician judgment, and official-use pathways that a self-administered online battery cannot replace.
 ACIS is best understood as a rigorous self-assessment tool rather than a substitute for licensed, proctored evaluation.

 What is a "scaled score"?